 The relationship between master and apprentice is personal, and for life.
 It is not that of a teacher and his student, for the master isn’t expected to teach anything.
 It is rather expected of the apprentice that he assimilates as much knowledge as possible while he shares his master’s life.

-The best example we have for a foreigner undertaking a full swordsmithing apprenticeship in Japan is the experience of Pierre Nadeau from Canada.
+The best recent example we have for a foreigner undertaking a full swordsmithing apprenticeship in Japan is the experience of Pierre Nadeau from Canada.
 He spent about a decade living and working in Japan and apprenticed under licensed Japanese swordsmiths until late 2011 when he moved back to Canada.
 His article on this topic offers detailed and specific information far beyond the scope of this article and is required reading for any considering a similar path.

 Upon completion of his final test he will become one of only a couple of non-Japanese in history to stick out a full apprenticeship and pass the requirements to work as a licensed swordsmith in Japan.
 Keith Austin was another.
 Pierre is currently constructing his new forge in Canada and should be up and running again in a few months.